subaiwen/subaiwen.github.io/_posts/2019-7-3-read-irregular-txt-file.md

 ## Overview:

-My friend #8 turned to me for a script that can automatically extract informative data from his irregular <span style="font-family:Fira Mono; font-size:13pt;">.txt</span>
+My friend #8 turned to me for a script that can automatically extract informative data from his irregular <span style="font-family:M+ 1M; font-size:13pt;">.txt</span>

 ```r
 text %>%